ScarletKuro/Microsoft.Extensions.Hosting.Wpf/README.md

 1. [HostingSimple](https://github.com/ScarletKuro/Microsoft.Extensions.Hosting.Wpf/tree/main/samples/HostingSimple) - Minimal getting started project.
 2. [HostingReactiveUI](https://github.com/ScarletKuro/Microsoft.Extensions.Hosting.Wpf/tree/main/samples/HostingReactiveUI) - More advanced example with using NLog as logging, ReactiveUI as model-view-viewmodel framework, shows how to use the TrayIcon feature.
 3. [HostingReactiveUISimpleInjector](https://github.com/ScarletKuro/Microsoft.Extensions.Hosting.Wpf/tree/main/samples/HostingReactiveUISimpleInjector) - Same as HostingReactiveUI but it also using SimpleInjector.
 This library doesn't limits your to stick only with `Microsoft.DependencyInjection`.
 Also shows some more abstractions and internal helpers to handle another DI inside.
-4. [HostingReactiveUISimpleInjectorFlowingScope](https://github.com/ScarletKuro/Microsoft.Extensions.Hosting.Wpf/tree/main/samples) - Almost like HostingReactiveUISimpleInjector, with the difference that it shows, how can you use Flowing-Scoping(`ScopedLifestyle.Flowing` with `SimpleInjector` or any other DI with similar scoping).
+4. [HostingReactiveUISimpleInjectorFlowingScope](https://github.com/ScarletKuro/Microsoft.Extensions.Hosting.Wpf/tree/main/samples) - Almost like HostingReactiveUISimpleInjector, with the difference that it shows, how can you use Flowing-Scoping(`ScopedLifestyle.Flowing` with `SimpleInjector` or any other DI with similar scoping like MS.DI).
 This is even more advanced example and shows how can you support closure-scoping ([The Closure Composition Model](https://blogs.cuttingedge.it/steven/posts/2019/closure-composition-model/)), for ambient-scoping ([The Ambient Composition Model](https://blogs.cuttingedge.it/steven/posts/2019/ambient-composition-model/)) there is usually no need for any special changes.
 This sample doesn't use the `ViewModelLocatorHost` and shows a totally different approach on how to use `IViewModelLocator` and inject viewmodel for view.
 It also shows the usage of `Microsoft.Extensions.Hosting.Wpf`.

 ## Getting Started
 This steps including the Locator feature for Views.
 If you don't want it then just skip to 6 and 7 step.
+In fact, it has alternative method to inject ViewModels to View.
+Usually used when you need to use closure-scoping with DI.
+Please, refer to `HostingReactiveUISimpleInjectorFlowingScope` sample.
 ### 1. First step, make `IViewModelLocator` that will contain your ViewModels.
 Example:
 ```CSharp
 public interface IViewModelLocator